williamqin14/Facial-Recognition-Project/README.md

 # About

-This is a small project that I made while learning about machine learning and facial recognition technologies.
+A small project made while learning about ML and facial recognition.

 An API working with facial recognition ML libraries to train and recognize custom faces on YouTube thumbnails.
 The program can be trained to recognize faces that can later allow for things like filtering based on thumbnail results.